telerik/winforms-docs/telerik-presentation-framework/markup-dialog/localization.md

 {{endregion}}

-The code provided above illustrates the approach to be used to localize the __RadGridView__ and is not intended as a full translation.
+The code provided above illustrates the approach to be used to localize the __RadMarkupDialog__ and is not intended as a full translation.

 # See Also
 * [Markup Dialog]({%slug winforms/telerik-presentation-framework/radmarkupdialog%})